ivy-llc/ivy/docs/partial_source/contributing/4_open_tasks.rst

    to get a clearer picture of how this must be done.
 #.
 Write tests for the function using the `Ivy Tests`_ guide, and make sure they are passing.

-Few points to keep in mind while doing this:
+A few points to keep in mind while doing this:

 #.
 Make sure all the positional arguments are postional-only and optional arguments are keywork-only.
 #.
-Incase some tests require function specific parameters, you can create composite hypothesis strategies using the :code:`draw` function
+In case some tests require function-specific parameters, you can create composite hypothesis strategies using the :code:`draw` function
    in the hypothesis library.

-If you’re stuck on a function which requires complex compositions, you’re allowed to reselect a function 🙂.
+If you’re stuck on a function which requires complex compositions, feel free to reselect a function 🙂.

 **Round Up**